 The Lillian Vernon Creative Writers House on West 10th Street was built in 1836 and has a vast artistic history over almost two centuries.
 Situated in the center of a neighborhood whose past residents—including Mark Twain, Willa Cather, Richard Wright and Marianne Moore—are often listed in metal plates next to their front doors, the Writers House is currently home to a weekly reading series hosted by NYU.
 It became the hub of NYU's creative writing program in 2007 and has hosted authors such as Zadie Smith, Joyce Carol Oates, Michael Cunningham and Charles Simic.
 Their reading series continues, free and open to the public on most Thursday and Friday evenings.

 9. Otto Enoteca

 Explore the modern literary scene starting at Mario Batali's 8th Street pizzeria and bar, Otto Enoteca.
-Its kitchen stays open until midnight and the spacey bar area serves a wide variety of wines and spirits, including the restaurants own brand of wine and twice-weekly wine classes.
+Its kitchen stays open until midnight and the spacey bar area serves a wide variety of wines and spirits, including the restaurants own brand of wine and they even offer twice-weekly wine classes.
 Those ingredients help make the somewhat hidden restaurant popular with late-night patrons, many of whom might turn out to be writers, publishers or critics.
 A trip from the Morgan's bookshelves to Otto's wine shelves is a good plan for an evening's adventure.